stasadev/ddev-frankenphp/README.md

 ## Caveats

-- To make Xdebug available on the host, create a `.ddev/docker-compose.frankenphp_extra.yaml` file, and replace `IP_ADDRESS` with the IP from `ddev exec ping -c1 host.docker.internal`.
-If you're on Linux (including WSL2), use `host-gateway` instead of `IP_ADDRESS`:
+- To make Xdebug available on the host, create a `.ddev/docker-compose.frankenphp_extra.yaml` file:
+  - For Linux and WSL2:
+    ```yaml
+    services:
+      frankenphp:
+        extra_hosts:
+          - "host.docker.internal:host-gateway"
+    ```
+  - For other setups, replace `IP_ADDRESS` with IP from the `ddev exec ping -c1 host.docker.internal` command:
     ```yaml
     services:
       frankenphp: